2/20/2025

 Carla Lewis

-As you mentioned, Martin, we have been a very long time domestic buyer.
-We prefer to support our mills here in the U.S. It also helps us manage our inventory well, turning our inventory, which is what we look to do.
-Historically, when there have been tariffs or different trade policy enacted and it reduces the amount of import material coming into the U.S., we generally see prices increase in the U.S., which has been positive for us.
-We currently anticipate that would be the impact again, but until we start operating in that environment, we won't know, but we do see potential upside on the pricing front.
+Yeah, as you mentioned, Martin, I mean, we have been a very long-time domestic buyer.
+We prefer to support our mills here in the U.S. It also helps us manage our inventory well. turning our inventory, which is what we look to do.
+Historically, when there have been tariffs or different trade policy enacted, and it reduces the amount of import material coming into the U.S., we generally see prices increase in the U.S., which has been positive for us.
+We currently anticipate that would be the impact again, but Until we start operating in that environment, we won't know, but we do see potential upside on the pricing front.
 We do think we're well positioned to receive inventory.
 We've already seen, especially on the aluminum side, some movement upwards.
 You've seen some pricing movement upwards on some of the carbon steel products as well, which is all positive from our view.

 speaker